Getting to the intranet

 Now our robot looks like this:

->> button in the toolbar at the top), and enjoy the robot starting to work for us:
+Let's run our robot and enjoy the robot starting to work for us:

 - You can define your own keywords and call them in your task.